A projection based approach for interactive fixed effects panel data models: Numerical Studies

-We compare the performance of our projection-based interactive fixed effects (P-IFE) estimator for $\boldsymbol{\beta}$ with the pooled OLS (POLS) estimator and with the principal component-based interactive fixed effects (PC-IFE) estimator of \citet{Bai2009}.
-For the latter, we assume that the true number of factors is known in advance.
+We compare the performance of our projection-based interactive fixed effects (P-IFE) estimator for $\boldsymbol{\beta}$ with the principal component-based interactive fixed effects (PC-IFE) estimator of \citet{Bai2009} and a bias-corrected version of the same estimator (bc-PC-IFE).
+For these comparisons, we rely on the R package \texttt{phtt} \citep{bada2014phtt}.
+The number of factors is selected according to the PC1 criterion in \citet{Bai-Ng2002}.
 As performance measures, we consider the root mean square error ($RMSE$).
-The simulation results under Gaussian disturbances for different values of $N$ and $T$ are reported in Table \ref{table:rmse_normal}.
-The $RMSE$ of our P-IFE estimator can be effectively reduced by increasing $N$ and $T$.
-In comparison to the alternative estimators, our estimator performs best in settings with low and moderate sample sizes.
-For large $N$ and $T$ the PC-IFE has a slight advantage, whereas overall the performance of both estimators is very similar.
-As expected, the POLS has the highest $RMSE$ in all settings.
+The simulation results under Gaussian disturbances for different values of $\nu_N$, $N$, and $T$ are reported in Table \ref{table:rmse_normal}.
+The $RMSE$ of our P-IFE can be effectively reduced with increasing sample size.
+For the strong heterogeneity case, we observe an advantage of the PC-IFE for small and medium samples.
+For $N=500$ this advantage is reversed and the P-IFE has a higher accuracy.
+In the other two settings for $\nu_N$, we can see that the P-IFE outperforms its competitors in almost all cases.
+The outperformance is best visible for settings with large sample sizes in the case of $\nu_N=0$.
+In particular, for $N=500$ the $RMSE$ of our P-IFE is less than a third of that of the PC-IFE.

-We now consider the case of serially dependent idiosyncratic error terms.
-Let $u_{it}$ follow an AR(1)-process with an auto-correlation parameter equal to $0.7$.
-The results are displayed in Table \ref{table:rmse_ar} and show that the P-IFE estimator performs best in all settings for $N$ and $T$.
-The reason for this is the bias arising in the PC-IFE estimator under serially-correlated error terms, which does not occur in the P-IFE estimator.
-Finally, we consider another data-generating process with a larger number of factors, $K=10$.
-For the systematic part of the factor loadings, $g_{k}$, we consider polynomial functions with a degree up to $4$.
-The results in Table \ref{table:rmse_factor} show that our estimator performs best in all the settings.